Julia-Wagner/tails-and-treats/README.md

 ![Desktop header](docs/screenshots/header_desktop.png)

 The header contains a heading, subheading and navigation.
 The navigation is hidden when the user first opens the website.
 It contains two elements, but only shows one at a time, if any.
-Once the user starts game, the header navigation shows a button to open the menu.
+Once the user starts the game, the header navigation shows a button to open the menu.
 When the menu is open, after a game has been started, the navigation shows a button to go back to the game.
 If no game has been started yet, the navigation is hidden.

 ![Mobile header](docs/screenshots/header_mobile.png)